-Aircraft fuel servicing vehicles shall be positioned so that a clear path of egress from the Aircraft being serviced is available at all times.
+Aircraft fuel servicing vehicles shall be positioned so that a clear path of egress from the Aircraft being serviced is available.

 Fuel flow shall be controlled by an operator with the use of a "deadman" device.
 The use of any means to defeat the function of the "deadman" device is prohibited.